low histamine smoothie recipe histamine intolerance granola

 1. Preheat the oven to 300 F.

-2. In a bowl, mix all of the ingredients to cover well with the coconut oil.
-Spread out in a single layer on a lined baking sheet and bake for 10 minutes or until the mixture is turning a light brown color.
-Remove from the oven and allow to cool.
+3. Spread the mixture out in a single layer on a lined baking sheet and bake for 10 minutes or until the mixture is turning a light brown color.

 Ingredients (Smoothie):